mottolagabriele/networking2-unitn/README.md

 -i interval of the mesuring
 ```
 *Service scenario*
-Start listening on the s1 as server on port 6881 and use h1 as client:
+Starts listening on s1 as the server on port 6881 and uses h1 as the client
 Note: If we don't enforce the bandwidth limit, the result is 1.05.
 The purpose of the test is to enforce a bandwidth higher than the limit, such as 10, and observe that it decreases to around 5 (the limit we have set).

 Torrent test